mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 > RayNet is achieved by choosing the shortcuts according to a distribution
 > advocated by Kleinberg.
 Both links are created by gossip-based protocols.

-I found these two papers by the next paper (which is actually by the authors of the HNSW paper) from their own origins summary which leaves out the gossip-based aspect:
+I found these two papers by the next paper (which is actually by the authors of the HNSW paper).
+Their summary of this work doesn't mention the gossip-based protocols though, emphasizing instead the Monte-Carlo
+approximation:

 > The first structure for solving ANN in $$E^d$$ with topology of small
 > world networks is Raynet.
 It is an extension of earlier work by the same